 Digging Fork Functions

 A digging fork is a fork with four to six tines that are flat, with no curvatures.
 A digging fork’s function is just as its name suggests, for digging.
-When choosing between a digging for vs. pitch fork or compost fork, a digging fork is the tool you want when you are digging into a compacted, clay or rocky bed.
+When choosing between a digging fork vs. pitchfork or compost fork, a digging fork is the tool you want when you are digging into a compacted, clay, or rocky bed.

 The strong tines of the digging fork are able to penetrate problem soils that a spade can have trouble cutting into.
 The digging fork can be used to “dig” up the ground or simply loosen up the area before digging with a spade.
 Either way, using a digging fork will reduce the strain on your body.